The most Adventurous Hammerhead Shark Dive on Maui

 Visibility: 100 feet +

 Who it’s for: Certified Advanced Open Water Diver or higher aged 16 and up who have 25 logged dives and have been boat diving within the last 6 months.
 Divers must be physically capable of quickly entering and exiting the water wearing their equipment with ease.
-We do make exceptions for those who have done a check-out dive on our Lana’i charter prior to the trip. *

 What makes it special: Molokai is one of the few places in the world where you can see huge schools of hammerheads.
 In addition to the mindblowing shark action, Molokai’s reefs are full of healthy coral and plentiful fish with a backdrop of the clearest water you’ll find anywhere in the world.